thundergnat/n-flake/README.md

 Since SVG files are theoretically infinitely scalable, you could pick any radius.
 It doesn't pay to choose one too small though.
-It will have minimal effect on the size of the generated file, a few bytes at most.
+It will have minimal effect on the size of the generated file, a few bytes at most, and could negatively affect the display accuracy since the node definitions are limited to 2 decimal place precision.
 Practically, most image viewing programs seem to be limited to 400%-1000% scaling so 600 x 600 is a good compromise allowing reasonable up and down resizing.

+There are 147 predefined text SVG color names you can use, or, you can just supply a color in #xRGB format.
+E.G. red or #FF0000 are equivalent, as are gold and #FFD700.

+See http://www.december.com/html/spec/colorsvghex.html for predefined colors.

 You can't really make n-flakes with 1 or 2 sides.
 Those would be a point or a line respectively and the SVG routines used here won't support those without